ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 ## Next Steps

 * Add UI controls for picking the colors, used in the fragement shader.
 * Use a sophisticated .glb model.
-The base code for that is still as comments still in the scene file, but need some re-tweaking.
+The base code for that is still as comments still in the scene file, but needs some re-tweaking.
 * Change the shape of the particles
-* Control simulation parameter with the cursor, e.g. clicking increases the inflience and/or strength of the simulation.
+* Control the simulation parameters with the cursor, e.g. clicking increases the inflience and/or strength of the simulation.

 ## References